pimentelaura/pimentelaura/README.md

 Hi!
-I am Laura Pimentel!
+I am Laura Pimentel.

 <!---
 pimentelaura/pimentelaura is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.